biodash/biodash.github.io/content/codeclub/S05E03/index.md

 ## Breakout Rooms

-We are going to use some data that is a part of the `#TidyTuesday` series of data activities for tidyverse/R learning.
+We are going to use a dataset that is a part of the `#TidyTuesday` series of data activities for tidyverse/R learning.
 I've picked some [data](https://github.com/rfordatascience/tidytuesday/tree/master/data/2022/2022-02-01) that comes from the American Kennel Club and was compiled by [KKakey](https://github.com/kkakey/dog_traits_AKC/blob/main/README.md).

-First we will download data that contains popularity of dog breeds by AKC registration from 2013-2020.
+This dataset contains the popularity of dog breeds by AKC registration from 2013-2020.
 You can directly read this data into a dataframe using:

 <div class="highlight">